In Memory of a Legend: Ridley Road Men’s Shed Remembers Bill Upton

 Bill’s career in construction left a lasting mark on Brisbane.
 As the head of a major building company, he played a key role in erecting many of the city’s most recognisable buildings.
-A true pioneer in the industry, Bill was also the first builder in Australia to import and use a tower crane for the construction of a tower block - a game-changing moment for the field.
+A true pioneer in the industry, Bill was also the first builder in Australia to import and use a tower crane for the construction of a tower block—a game-changing moment for the field.
 Today, tower cranes are a familiar sight on building sites nationwide, thanks in no small part to Bill's forward thinking.

 In the early 2000s, the idea of a Community Shed was just that—an idea.
 For years, conversations with the Anglican Church circled around the concept, but no one quite knew how to get it off the ground.
 That changed when Bill got involved.
 With his leadership and persistence, “Shed One” became a reality, and from there, the foundation was laid for what we now know as Ridley Road’s three thriving Sheds.

-Bill was supported in those early efforts by fellow Life (Founding) Members John Raine (now our Chairman), David Agnew, Phil Russell, Kevin Purchase, and Ron White.
+Bill was supported in those early efforts by fellow Life (Founding) Members John Raine (now our Chairman), David Agnew, Phil Russell, Kevin Purchase, Ken Carter and Ron White.
 Together, they helped turn Bill’s vision into something that continues to bring purpose, connection, and community to dozens of members.

-Photo: Bill Upton with his birthday cake, helped by John Raine.
+Photo above: Bill Upton with his birthday cake, helped by John Raine.

 Next